 Other VCU programs provide summer internship opportunities with which the School of World Studies cooperates.

 - IYLEP – Iraq

 The Global Education Office offers the Iraqi Young Leaders Education Program (IYLEP) and recruits VCU students as English Language partners and guides for the Iraqi students completing a summer study abroad here at VCU.
-For more information, please contact Amanda Davis or the Global Education Office (828-8471).
+For more information, please contact the Global Education Office (828-8471).